Snorri1986/MyVehicleServiceApp/README.md

 <b>v1.1</b> is available.
 Added simple logging for /register endpoint.<br>
 <b>v1.2</b> is available.
 Minor change for integration ws-mvs-login and mvs-web<br>
 <b>v1.3</b> is available.
 Added loggin for /login and improve loggin process for /register.<br>
 <b>w0.10a1.4d1.3m0.0</b> is available.
-Added new endpoint /restore-password to ws-mvs-login web-service.Minor change for integration ws-mvs-login and mvs-web in auth process.
+Added new endpoint /restore-password to ws-mvs-login web-service.Minor change for integration ws-mvs-login and mvs-web in auth process.<br>
+<b>w0.11a1.5d1.4m0.0</b> is available.Added new endpoint /change-password-send to ws-mvs-login web-service.
+It is main ability to change its password after logged in.

 # web
 <b>v0.1</b> is available.
 First initialization and use SpringMVC on project.<br>